-Rover Scouts are self-governing and plan and run all their own activities – which are tailored to the requirements and interests of members.
+Rover Scouts are self-managing and plan and run all their own activities – which are tailored to the requirements and interests of members.
 Rover Scouts enjoy helping others, having a great time and taking on new challenges.
 Social activities such as balls, bush dances, harbour cruises, nights out, car rallies and “Moots” (gatherings of Rovers on a local, national and sometimes international level) will feature on an active Rover Scout’s program.
 Action is at the core of all Rover Scout activities.
 And it’s your choice what you do whether it’s kayaking, canyoning, hiking, camping in the snow or even planning an international expedition.
 There are heaps of international travel experiences for Rover Scouts to become involved in, with contingents leaving Australia every year to Scouting events across the globe, in addition to the individual travel opportunities that are also available.

 Baden-Powell Scout Award

 Rover Scouts earn the Baden-Powell Scout Award through setting themselves a challenging task taking into consideration the Aims of Scouting.

 Having been in Rover Scouts the past two and a bit years, I have had the opportunity to develop my event management skills working on various event committees, get formal Leadership training and to solidify life long friendships that I forged across my time in Scouting.
 The Rover Scout program gives me weekly adventures, a new challenge and the chance to become well versed in all aspects of life, be that adventurous activities or volunteerism.
 Scouts is by far the best thing I have ever done.

 18 – 25 years Rover Scouts

 We are independent and resourceful.
 Rovers love furthering their skills through Adventurous Activities, serving the community and seizing once-in-a-lifetime opportunities!

 18+ years adults in scouting